repoocsyrac/drachsalf/README.md

   - "Medium": increases interval slightly
   - "Hard"/"Forgot": resets interval, may lower ease
 - Next review date is calculated accordingly
+- Will introduce more complex version of this algorithm later.

 ## Data Format